Cap Corse guide - the natural beauty of northern Corsica

 Cap Corse: east coast

-• Erbalunga has a very picturesque harbour, and a small beach.
-Head inland also to Castello.
+- Erbalunga has a very picturesque harbour, and a small beach.
+From here you can head inland to visit Castello.

 Cap Corse: north coast